Written By: Chloe Wilson BSc(Hons) Physiotherapy

 As the toenail fungus infection gets worse, pain and swelling may develop in the skin underneath and around the nail.
 The nail may lift up from the nail bed and there may be an unpleasant odor due to the infection.

-Thick toenails from onychomycosis are usually due to Dermatophytes (most common in temperate western countries), Candida or Non Dermatophytic Molds (most commonly affecting people who live in hot, humid climates).
+Thick nail fungus from onychomycosis is usually due to Dermatophytes (most common in temperate western countries), Candida or Non Dermatophytic Molds (most commonly affecting people who live in hot, humid climates).

 It is normal to have microscopic fungi on your skin but sometimes this can lead to infection.
 Thickened toenail fungus infections are typically caused by: